 HAZARDS TO HUMANS AND DOMESTIC ANIMALS: DANGER.
 Corrosive.
-May cause severe skin and eye irritation or chemical burns to broken skin.
-Causes eye damage.
+May cause severe skin and eye irritation or chemical burns to broken skin, Causes eve damage.
+Do not get in eyes, on skin, or on clothing.
 Wear safety glasses or goggles and rubber gloves when handling this product.
-Wash after handling.
+Wash after handling and before eating, drinking, chewing gum, using tobacco or using the toilet.
 Avoid breathing vapors.
-Vacate poorly ventilated areas as soon as possit le.
+Vacate poorly ventilated areas as soon as possible.
 Do not return until strong odors have dissipated.

 PHYSICAL OR CHEMICAL HAZARDS: Strong oxidizing agent.
 Mix only with water according to label directions.
 Mixing this product with chemicals (e.g. ammonia, acids, detergents, etc.) or organic matter (e.g. urine, feces, etc.) will release chlorine gas which is irritating to eyes, lungs and mucous membranes.
 ENVIRONMENTAL HAZARD: This pesticide is toxic to fish and aquatic organisms.
 Do not discharge effluent containing this product into lakes, ponds, streams, estuaries, oceans or public waters unless in accordance with the requirements of a National Pollutant Discharge Elimination System (NPDES) permit and the permitting authority has been notified in writing prior to discharge.
 Do not discharge effluent containing this product to sewer systems without previously notifying the local sewage treatment plant authority.
 For guidance contact your State Water Board or Regional Office of the EPA.